GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Introduction

 \section{Introduction}

-While generative modeling of 2D images have achieved tremendous success~\cite{brock2018large,karras2019style,karras2020analyzing,karras2021alias} with generative adversarial networks (GANs)~\cite{goodfellow2014generative}, 3D-aware GANs that aims to generate photorealistic multiview images begun to emerge in recent years~\cite{schwarz2020graf,niemeyer2021giraffe,chan2021pi,deng2021gram}.
+While generative modeling of 2D images have achieved tremendous success~\cite{brock2018large,karras2019style,karras2020analyzing,karras2021alias} with generative adversarial networks (GANs)~\cite{goodfellow2014generative}, 3D-aware GANs that aims to generate photorealistic multiview images begun to emerge in recent years~\cite{schwarz2020graf,niemeyer2021giraffe,chan2021pi,deng2021gram, skorokhodov2022epigraf, zhao2022gmpi}.
 Despite both being trained on unstructured 2D image collections, the latter is capable of synthesizing the images of an object at different 3D viewpoints.
 The key to achieve this is to generate an underlying 3D representation, for which neural radiance field (NeRF)~\cite{mildenhall2020nerf} has been the cornerstone for recent methods.
-With a volumetric rendering scheme, NeRF can produce realistic images while enforcing strong 3D consistency across different viewpoints.
+With volumetric rendering, NeRF can produce realistic images while enforcing strong 3D consistency across views.

 However, the high computational cost of neural volumetric rendering greatly limits the affordable image resolution for GAN training.
 It also introduces hurdles in fine detail generation due to insufficient point sampling.
+A workaround is only judging whether a patch of the generated image is real to not during training~\cite{schwarz2020graf, skorokhodov2022epigraf} rather than a whole image.
+But using a patch discriminator may lack global perception of the images and lead to inferior image generation quality.
 The recent generative radiance manifold (GRAM) method~\cite{deng2021gram} significantly improved the generation quality by sampling points on a set of learned surface manifolds.
 Still, it can only be trained on images up to 256$\times$256 resolution on modern GPUs, which is in sheer contrast to state-of-the-art 2D GANs that can easily model 1024$\times$1024 images with moderate computing cost.